alexmanrique/blog/_posts/2020-08-28-what-is-new-in-java-9.md

     }
 }
 ```
-In Java 9 these classes were in package `jdk.incubator.http` and you need to import the module `jdk.incubator.httpclient` otherwise, you received the following error:
+In Java 9 these classes were in package `jdk.incubator.http` and you need to import the module `jdk.incubator.httpclient` otherwise, you will receive the following error:

 ```console
 Error:(1, 21) java: package jdk.incubator.http is not visible